Today's Articles

 The Zulu Community, a story

 *This date celebrates the Zulu nation.
-The Zulu are the largest ethnic group in South Africa, with a population of approximately 8 million.
+The Zulu are the largest indigenous ethnic group in South Africa, with approximately 8 million people.

 The Zulu is among many southern black African peoples belonging to the broader Nguni linguistic group.
 Like other Nguni groups such as the Xhosa, the Zulu speak a Bantu language, and their ancestors are believed to have migrated into southern Africa sometime after the 2nd century C.E.
 They settled in village communities, cultivated grains such as millet, and kept cattle, which became an important symbol of wealth.
 Also, like other Nguni groups, the Zulu developed a distinct language well before they forged a collective identity or a centralized political structure.
 These did not emerge until the late 18th century, when competition for grazing lands and access to sources of ivory, an important trade commodity, fostered conflict among Nguni clans.